Itsritu/oibsip_3/README.md

 Model Training: Implement linear regression using a machine learning library (e.g., Scikit- Learn).

+**Model Training:** Implement linear regression using a machine learning library (e.g., Scikit- Learn).

 **Model Evaluation:** Evaluate the model's performance on a separate test dataset using metrics such as Mean Squared Error or R-squared.

-Visualization: Create visualizations to illustrate the relationship between the predicted and actual values.
+**Visualization:** Create visualizations to illustrate the relationship between the predicted and actual values.